federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

 -   **Alberta Open Data Catalogue**: Alberta ISO 19115 compliant data is extracted by exposing data from CKAN API [Alberta's Open Data Catalogue](https://open.alberta.ca/opendata), extracting a JSON (Javascript Object Notation) file, and subsequently, via the JSON file, an XML file in Geospatial Catalog.
 The approach going through the Open Data Catalog first is required as the unique ID's from the Open Data are required due to inconsistencies in the unique ID's used in the subsequently exposed XML files.

 -  **Alberta Geospatial Catalog**:  A small amount of ISO 19139 compliant data using exclusively ESRI REST services is unavailable in the Alberta Open Data Catalog and is exposed directly from [Alberta Geospatial Catalogue](https://geodiscover.alberta.ca/geoportal).
-The unique ID naming conventions are accurate with this data subset which allows for direct extraction.
+The unique ID naming conventions are accurate with this data subset that allows for direct extraction.
 The remainder of ISO 19139 data not exposing ESRI REST services that is found in the Alberta geospatial catalogue has been found to be largely incomplete and unusable.

 Attributes required to meet mandatory requirements for individual XML (Extensible Markup Language) files are extracted from both the exposed JSON file and XML files, each representing and defining a unique dataset, that are published to a CSW (Catalogue Service for the Web) and subsequently harvested from the CSW by the Federal Geospatial Platform (FGP).
 The FME workspaces use a series of custom transformers appropriately placed to address attribute deficiencies that are either missing or have formats incompatible to FGP requirements.